 S.P.I.D.E.R.
 UNIT (Special Police Information Data Entry Retrieval)

 The Wichita Police Department S.P.I.D.E.R.
 Unit operates twenty‑four (24) hours daily, seven (7) days per week.
 This unit is staffed with ten (10) dispatch positions.
 The mission of the S.P.I.D.E.R. unit is to collect and disseminate information, by various means of communications, to law enforcement agencies of the area and nation, and to others authorized to receive such information.

 The Imaging Unit has the responsibility of archiving non-current year police documentation.
 They also assist with retrieval of archived reports for research and investigative requests.

-• Transcribing Additional Information Reports from the officers’ digital recordings into Record Management System supplements to the original case incidents.
+The Word Processing unit has the responsibility of: transcribing Additional Information Reports from the officers’ digital recordings into a supplemental report added to the original case incident in the Wichita Police Department’s Record Management System.
 The typed documents are used for reference and are maintained as a permanent record in the incident.